Yellow Chili's

 Ingredients and Substitutions Overview

 • Fresh Eggs: The main ingredient.
-Use the freshest eggs for firmer whites and richer yolks.
+Choose the freshest eggs available for firmer whites and creamier yolks.

-• Oil or Butter: A little fat to cook the eggs, prevent sticking, and add flavor—your choice of oil or butter works great.
+• Oil or Butter: Use a little fat to cook the eggs.
+This helps prevent sticking and adds flavor.
+You can choose either oil or butter based on your preference.

 How to Make Sunny-Side-Up Eggs at Home?